A Vortex of Inspiration in the Depths of Winter

 Cheers to all!

-NOTE: These photos were taken in Hokkaido, Japan between Lake Mashuko and Rausu.
-As luck would have it, we had every type of weather making for a great shooting environment.
-One of the best days was getting out to shoot in blizzard conditions as we were stranded with road closures (below photo is of John Shaw, one of the world’s best wildlife photographers).
+NOTE: These photos were taken in Hokkaido, Japan, between Lake Mashuko and Rausu.
+As luck would have it, we had every type of weather, making for a great shooting environment.
+One of the best days was getting out to shoot in blizzard conditions as we were stranded with road closures (the photo below is of John Shaw, one of the world’s best wildlife photographers).

 Wonderful poem, well done!
 Thank you.